KEP-5547: Integrate Workload APIs with Job Controller

 Version Skew Strategy

-• The API server can serve the Workload and PodGroup APIs
+• The API server can serve the Workload/PodGroup APIs and accept spec.scheduling.

-• The Job controller is able to create Workload/PodGroup and sets schedulingGroup on pods
+• The Job controller compiles Workload/PodGroup and sets schedulingGroup on pods.

 Therefore, for a safe rollout:

-• kube-apiserver must be upgraded first so it can serve the Workload and PodGroup APIs.
+• kube-apiserver must be upgraded first so it includes the v1.37 batch/v1 Job API changes and can accept and persist the new spec.scheduling field.

-• kube-controller-manager new, kube-scheduler old: The controller creates Workload and PodGroup and sets schedulingGroup on pods but the scheduler does not understand these objects and ignores schedulingGroup.
-In this case, pods are scheduled normally (pod-by-pod) with no gang scheduling benefit until the scheduler is upgraded.
+• kube-controller-manager new, kube-scheduler old: the controller compiles Workload and PodGroup and sets schedulingGroup on pods, but the scheduler ignores them, so pods schedule pod-by-pod with no gang/topology benefit until the scheduler is upgraded.

 Production Readiness Review Questionnaire